 The United States Environmental Protection Agency (EPA) was established for the purpose of protecting human health and the environment by writing and enforcing regulations.
 The EPA is currently set to terminate on December 31, 2018.
-Braden Power is committed to helping preserve this organization because he understands the negative consequences that will result if the EPA is terminated.
+Braden Power is in favor of those who support the preservation of this organization because he understands the negative consequences that will result if the EPA is terminated.
 Regulatory standards are the only protection this planet has from increase unsustainable depletion of our resources.
 Furthermore, without the EPA, our communities could be exposed to hazardous waste and workers would be in even greater danger of exposure.

 Trevor Project – Homelessness

 The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, and questioning (LGBTQ) young people between the ages of 13 and 24.
 The organization offers a number of accredited life-saving, life-affirming programs and services to the LGBTQ community, including crisis interventions, suicide prevention training, and various community resources.